Symantec (SYMC) Q2 2018 Results - Earnings Call Transcript

 Now I'll provide guidance for revenue adjusted for constant currency, acquisitions and divestitures for our segments.
 We now expect 2% to 5% Enterprise Security revenue growth compared to our previous guidance of 3% to 5%.
 As Greg indicated, supporting our Enterprise revenue guidance is a strong pipeline for the second half with a record number of large deal opportunities.
 We are adjusting our FY 2018 Enterprise Security revenue guidance range down slightly to reflect the reduction of approximately $25 million of forecasted Q2 in-quarter revenue that showed up on the balance sheet as deferred revenue.

 And we now expect 2% to 4% Consumer Digital Safety revenue growth compared to our previous guidance of 1% to 3%.
-Supporting our Consumer Digital Safety guidance is the subscriber, ARPU and retention improvement we have already seen through Q2, as well as member growth resulting from the Equifax breach.
+Supporting our Consumer Digital Safety guidance is the subscriber, ARPU and retention improvements we have already seen through Q2, as well as member growth resulting from the Equifax breach.

 We expect operating margins for fiscal year 2018 of 35% to 36%, compared to previous guidance of 36% to 37%, primarily driven by the divestiture.
 Finally, we expect EPS for fiscal year 2018 of $1.66 to $1.76, compared to previous (33:46) guidance of $1.79 to $1.89.
 The $0.13 reduction to our prior EPS guidance is driven primarily by the divestiture, as well as M&A and divestiture related costs incurred in Q2.
 On our last earnings call, we indicated the divestiture would have a full-year impact of $0.20 to EPS, which had included the benefit of equity income of $0.01 to $0.02.
 Our revised guidance does not include the EPS impact of income from our equity interest.